 - Excellence in Educational Administration or Leadership

-nominate course directors, clerkship directors, program directors, deans or others in leadership positions whose educational vision, commitment or caring have made a real difference in the SOM.
+nominate course directors, clerkship directors, program directors, deans, administrative staff, or others in leadership positions whose educational vision, commitment or caring have made a real difference in the SOM.

 - Excellence in Research or Scholarship in Education

 nominate faculty who are studying why we teach what we teach, whether it works, and what we can do to improve our educational programs.